-If you have a floor plan from your venue that you'd like to upload and use as a backdrop to build a layout on, select the Start By Uploading a Floor Plan option.
+If you have a floor plan from your venue that you'd like to upload and use as a backdrop to build a layout on, or if you would like to use a layout from your venue layout templates, select the Start By Uploading a Floor Plan option.

 If you don't need to create a layout for whatever reason, you also have the option to just use our simple seating tool, where you can create table lists and arrange and accommodate your guests with easy drag and drop seating.
 If this is the case, select the Start with Simple Seating option.
 Learn more about our simple seating feature here.

 If you've selected the option to start with a blank canvas, your canvas is already set to scale and you can begin designing your layout from scratch with the design tools provided.
 Learn more about our layout design tools here.

 An important thing to note: If you've already created a seating list prior to creating this layout, you'll find the tables you've already created in the Your Tables Menu in your Library.
 Use these tables to drag and drop into place to keep your tables and seating assignments synced between your layout and table list.
 You can always update the table type and adjust chairs as needed.

 Uploading Your Venue's Floor Plan After You've Already Created A Layout

 If you've already started your layout with a blank canvas, you can still upload your venue's floor plan at anytime.
 Just use the Draw menu located towards the top left of your screen to upload your floor plan by using the Add Image option (which you'll find at the bottom of the drop down menu), and then follow the prompts to Set the Scale.
 Once you've set the scale, any objects you've drawn will automatically adjust to scale to fit within your layout.